discordjs/guide/guide/creating-your-bot/creating-commands.md

 :::
 ::::

 A slash command is just one type of [interaction](https://discord.com/developers/docs/interactions/application-commands#Slash-commands).
-Therefore, we can make our bot listen to the [`interactionCreate`](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-interactionCreate) event to receive incoming interactions.
+Therefore, you can make your bot listen to the [`interactionCreate`](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-interactionCreate) event to receive incoming interactions.
 Let's log the incoming interaction with `console.log(interaction)` to make sure your bot is working properly.
 Go ahead and start the bot with:

 ```sh:no-line-numbers
 node index.js